 This course is an upper-level course in computer related security.
 Students will review general security concepts and principles such as access control, cryptography, and intrusion detection.
-At the end of the course, students will be prepared to take the CompTIA Security+ exam if they wish to pursue certification.
+At the end of the course, students will be prepared to take the CompTIA Security+ exam.

 - Jay Sneddon

 - Office: Burns 235